-One of the most familiar sights to travelers in southeast England is the distinctive conical or pyramid-shaped oast house.
-These oast houses are a reminder of Britain's once thriving brewing industry.
+One of the most familiar sights to travellers in southeast England is the distinctive conical or pyramid-shaped oast house.
+These oast houses are a reminder of Britain's once-thriving brewing industry.

 An oast house is a freestanding kiln for drying hops, "ale" is brewed without hops, "beer" is brewed with hops added.

 Ale has been brewed in England since Roman times if not earlier, and for more than a millennia after every house would have brewed its own ale as a matter of course.
 Each inn brewed its own distinctive beverage.
 Even Queen's College, Oxford, brewed its own ale from 1340 well into the 20th century.